 You can earn points and miles with Delta SkyMiles and Qantas on Airbnb.

 - Register as a guest to receive $25 off your first qualifying Airbnb stay, and up to 1,000 bonus miles.
 Plus, new and existing guests will earn 1 miles per $1 spent on all stays

 - Register as a new host and be eligible to earn up to 25,000 bonus miles – click the link for details

 Qantas Frequent Flyer

 - Earn 1 Qantas point per $1 spent with Airbnb

-You can also earn points on Airbnb stays using a card like the Chase Sapphire Preferred® Card, which earns 2x points on travel spend.
+You can also earn points on Airbnb stays using a card like the Chase Sapphire Preferred® Card.

 Things to Consider Before Booking an Airbnb Stay